OctopusDeploy/docs/docs/projects/version-control/index.md

 - When users view the project's deployment process for the first time in the Octopus UI, this is the initially selected branch
 - When creating releases, this will be the branch selected initially

-The default branch must exist.
+For existing repositories that are initialised, the default branch must exist.
+If the repository is new and uninitialized, Octopus will create the default branch automatically.

 The _Authentication_ field specifies the credentials used by Octopus when authenticating with the git provider.
 For the Password field, we recommend using a personal access token.
 We also recommend that you follow the principle of least privilege when selecting scopes or permissions to grant this personal access token.